The good conversationalist.

 Other Examples:

-Handling Nosy Questions
+Dealing with Nosy Questions

-“Why aren’t you married?”
+"Why are you not married?"

 "How much did that cost?"

-You don’t have to answer.
+You don't have to reply.
 Try:

 "When are you getting married/having kids?"

-“Why don’t you have kids yet?”
+"Why haven't you had children yet?"

 "Are you tired?
 You look it."

-“You look great—have you had work done?”
+"You look great—have you gotten work done?"

 "How much do you make?"